Rensselaer-AI-Leage/GeneralizedGameServer/README.md

 # Generalized Game Server
 <p>A server for hosting AI-programming competitions.</p>

+<p>It is worthy to note that this program is still under heavy development.
+While it should work for the RPS competition at this point, more functionality needs to be added for it to be suitable for more complicated games.</p>

 <p>Design principles:
 <ul>
     <li>Keep everything as general as possible so that switching games is as easy as changing one line of code.</li>